ReactiveBayes/ReactiveMP.jl/docs/src/man/model-specification.md

 ### [Data variables](@id user-guide-model-specification-data-variables)

 It is important to have a mechanism to pass data values to the model.
 You can create data inputs with `datavar()` function.
 As a first argument it accepts a type specification and optional dimensionality (as additional arguments or as a tuple).
+User can treat `datavar()`s in the model as both clamped values for priors and observations.

 Examples: